South Carolina headed to Final Four, beats Florida 77-70 - News 12 Now

 Thornwell, the regional MVP, followed the deciding free throws with a nice assist to Maik Kotsar for a 4-point lead.
-It seemed Thornwell was always where he needed to be including a steal with 40 seconds left that made it 73-68.
+It seemed Thornwell, who scored eight straight points for the Gamecocks, was always where he needed to be including making a steal with 40 seconds left that turned into a 73-68 lead.

+“Plays needed to be made down the stretch and I stepped up and made plays,” Thornwell said.

 PJ Dozier added 17 points for the Gamecocks, Chris Silva had 13 and Kotsar 12.